loftware/loftware.github.io/index.md

 of consistency that can only be achieved if developers communicate about and record design principles, rationales, and best practices.
 The peer review process is essential to ensuring the quality and relevance of new packages.
-Finally, the best libraries are not simply invented, but *discovered* and *evolved over time* based on interaction with users.
-Therefore, The Loft is as much a community of users and developers, and a repository of their shared knowledge, as it is source code.
+The best libraries are not simply invented, but *discovered* and *evolved over time* based on interaction with users, so The Loft is as much a community of users and developers—and a repository of their shared knowledge—as it is source code.

 ## Peer Review